-Joint Tenants v Tenants
+Joint Tenants vs Common Tenants

-Difference Between Joint Tenants v Tenants in Common
+Difference Between Joint Tenants vs Common Tenants

-What are Joint tenants?
+What Are Joint Tenants?

 Where two or more owners own a property as joint tenants.
 They own the whole property rather than owning individual shares.
 Each owner has equal rights to the whole property.
 When one of the joint owners dies, the remaining joint owners own the whole property.
 The deceased is not able to pass his or her share on to someone else.